fabien-ors/swigex0/README.md

 Notes:

 * If you don't have sudo permissions, you may have to install swig in a folder of your choice.
 In that case, use `-DCMAKE_INSTALL_PREFIX:PATH=/home/user/Programs` (adapt installation folder) in the `cmake` command above.
-* Under Linux, the GCC compiler and GNU make is already installed
-* If your Linux distribution repositories don't provide minimum required versions, please install the tools manually (see provider website)
+* If your Linux distribution repositories doesn't provide minimum required versions, please install the tools manually (see provider website)

 ### MacOS